Get

 Temperament & Intelligence of the Russian-European Laika

 Russian-European Laikas are active, intelligent, and focused dogs with strong predatory instincts due to their hunting history.
-They’re quite friendly with their families and people that they know well.
+They’re quite friendly with their families and people whom they know well.
 However, they can be protective and highly suspicious of strangers.

 Russian-European Laikas are incredibly territorial and will guard their homes and possessions fiercely.
 These instincts can lead them to be aggressive toward other dogs and humans if not properly socialized.